lepinsk/heroku-buildpack-lame/README.md

     $ git push heroku master
     ...

-You can verify that sox is installed by calling:
+You can verify that lame is installed by calling:

     $ heroku run "lame"